-Drum notation is a bit of a wildcard in the drumming industry.
-Interestingly enough, drums are one of the few instruments where most people don’t learn to play them by reading notes.
-However, reading drum sheet music is a wildly useful skill that can get you quite far in your playing.
+Interestingly drums are one of the few instruments where most people don’t learn to play them by reading notes.
+However, reading drum sheet music is a wildly useful skill that can further your playing.

 So, here’s a comprehensive guide on everything related to drum sheet music.
-We’re going to look through how to read drum notes.
-I’ll also give you some tips on improving your reading skills.
+We’re going to look through how to read drum notes with lots of examples, and I’ll also give you some tips on improving your reading skills.
 Let’s get to it!

 Drum Notation is Different from Other Sheet Music

 Before getting to the basics, it’s important for you to understand that drumming has its own set of notes.
 While all melodic instruments have notes, scales, sharps, and flats, drum music sheets are completely different.